briansworth/dev/_posts/2020-8-15-Tmux-and-Vim.md

 #### Linux

-Here is the link for the [Linux Tmux config](https://gist.github.com/briansworth/9da664f15e51ca48ab5d7a0ac4a73cb2)
+Here is the link for the [Linux Tmux config](https://gist.github.com/briansworth/9da664f15e51ca48ab5d7a0ac4a73cb2).

-Run the following to quickly install it on Linux.
+Run the following to quickly install it on Linux (or copy it manually).

 ```bash
 TMUX_CONF=~/.tmux.conf